doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 - Use verbose buttons instead of icons for inventory filtering? = No
 ### **Weapon Sheathing**
 - Show unreadied shields on back = Yes!

-## Menu Options
-In the in-game menu Options set the following:

-### **Prefs**
-- Set difficulty to 0 (Dynamic Difficulty will handle scaling to keep things interesting--unless you want to punish yourself and play at 100 difficulty)
-- Set **AI Distance** to the furthest left on the slider (decreasing the value improves performance but may break AI commands.
-I play with the AI slider set to the furthest left--this saves about 5-10 FPS in areas with lots of NPCs)
-- Autosave when rest=OFF
-- Always Use Best Attack=OFF (controversial opinion, but the direction-based attack types can be a pain--experiment and make up your own mind)
-- Subtitles=ON

-### **Controls**
-- Use = mouse1
-- activate=e
-- Ready weapon=r
-- Ready magic=f
-- Jump=spacebar

-### **Video**
-- Set **Real-time shadows** to the middle of the slider (this is less for performance reasons than to reduce the incidence of buggy shadows through walls, etc.)

 ## In-game Settings
 The last step is to open the in-game console and adjust the formula for earthquake chances in "Shattered Stones."
 Open the console (~) and type: ```set fQuakeChance to 10```